 - Breast cancer at age 50 or younger

-- Triple negative breast cancer at age 60 or younger
+- Triple negative breast cancer at any age

 - Ovarian or fallopian tube cancer at any age